kellydinneen/readings-turing-2010/README.md

 		* how can we augment + fill in the gaps of human capacities rather than merely replicating + replacing them

-	- how can understanding of computers enhance our understanding of the mind
+	- <strong>how can understanding of computers enhance our understanding of the mind</strong>

 		* what can psychologists/neuroscientists learn from programmers and computer scientists about the nature of information and thought

-	- how can software be used as a tool in behavioral science research
+	- <strong>how can software be used as a tool in behavioral science research</strong>

 		* for modelling of neural function, decision making, social interaction